Skye Hilton

 Ashley believes everyone has an inner dancer and an innate drive to move—a creative force waiting to be set free.
 While she doesn’t claim the title “artist,” recovery has revealed endless avenues for self-expression in her life.
 She hopes to help others tap into their own curiosity, discover hidden passions, and see that creativity isn’t limited to art—it’s everywhere, in everything.

-Creative Recovery Coach + Group Facilitator + RSPS
+Director of Business Development + Creative Recovery Coach + RSPS

 Richie Wall is a certified Recovery Support Peer Specialist (RSPS) and has been actively working in the Austin recovery community since 2018.
 Originally from Cleveland OH, Ritchie moved to Austin, TX in 2017 to work on his own mental health and addiction issues.
 As a person in long-term recovery, Ritchie understands the challenges of early recovery, striving to meet clients where they are at and supporting them in reaching their own unique goals; Ritchie believes in the importance of helping clients explore and pursue their passions as a pathway to discover purpose and direction in their own recovery journey.
 Outside of being a Recovery Coach, Ritchie holds a B.A. from The University of Akron in International Business and is also a full-time musician, passionate about creating and performing music.